Late last month, the Securities & Exchange Board of India (SEBI) took several key decisions in its board meeting, including:

 - SVR equity shares will now be required to be held for at least three (3) months prior to filing of a red herring prospectus, as opposed to six (6) months earlier.

 The relaxation in eligibility norms for SVR shareholders in respect of net-worth and holding period will incentivize greater issuance of such shares.
-At the same time, the existing checks and balances in the framework, including, coattail provisions and sunset clauses, must be effectively implemented to protect against misuse of voting rights.
+At the same time, the existing checks and balances in the framework, including, coattail provisions and sunset clauses, must be effectively implemented to protect against misuse of the voting rights.

 Appreciable trends in ESOP regulations